juseljuk/watsonx-orchestrate-workshop/part2-first-agent/README.md

 ## Agent Basics

-A watsonx Orchestrate agent is an AI assistant that can:<br>
+A watsonx Orchestrate agent is an AI assistant that can:

-- Understand natural language<br>
+- Understand natural language
-- Execute tasks using tools<br>
+- Execute tasks using tools
-- Collaborate with other agents<br>
+- Collaborate with other agents
-- Access knowledge bases<br>
+- Access knowledge bases
 - Follow specific instructions

 ## Step 1: Understanding Agent Structure